zekunhao1995/DualSDF/README.md

 # DualSDF

-This repo contains an implimentation of CVPR 2020 paper:
+This repo contains an implimentation of the CVPR 2020 paper:

 **DualSDF: Semantic Shape Manipulation using a Two-Level Representation**,